 Photographer Ansel Adams travelled to internment camps such as Manzinar to document the injustice.
 This photograph of a dust storm sweeping over the camp is a famous image from the era.

 The camps themselves were bad and overcrowded.
-Despite the hard life there, the Japanese attempted to build communities in the camps and restart normal life.
+Still, the people there tried to build communities and restart normal life.
 Adults participated in camp government and worked at a variety of jobs.
-Children attended school, played basketball against local teams, and joined Boy Scout units.
-But still, they got in trouble for minor things like going too close to the camp gate or barbed wire fences.
+Children went to school, played sports against local teams, and joined Boy Scout units.
+But still, they got in trouble for small things like going too close to the camp gate or barbed wire fences.

-Most Japanese Americans chose to accept their imprisonment in an effort to show that they were loyal to the United States, but a few resisted.
-Fred Korematsu was a Japanese-American who decided to stay in San Leandro, California, broke the exclusion order on purpose.
-He went to court, saying that Executive Order 9066 was unconstitutional in that it violated his Fifth Amendment right to due process.
+Most Japanese Americans chose to accept their imprisonment as a way to show that they were loyal to the United States, but a few resisted.
+Fred Korematsu was a Japanese American who decided to stay in San Leandro, California, to break the exclusion order on purpose.
+He went to court, saying that Executive Order 9066 was unconstitutional because it violated his Fifth Amendment right to due process.
 In other words, Korematsu said, if the government wanted to put him in a prison, it would have to put him on trial for a crime first.
 Clearly the only thing he had done wrong was to be born into a Japanese family, which was not a crime.
 His case, Korematsu v.
-United States was finally decided by the Supreme Court in 1944 and he lost even though no interned Japanese Americans were ever found guilty of sabotage or espionage.
+United States was decided by the Supreme Court in 1944 and he lost even though no interned Japanese Americans were ever found guilty of sabotage or espionage.

 The system of internment camps lasted until the end of the war.
 Today, historians put the Korematsu court case into the same category as the Dred Scott and Plessy v.
-Ferguson cases, pointing out that sometimes the Supreme Court has been so wrong that these few cases are times when the Supreme Court did the exact wrong thing
+Ferguson cases, pointing out that sometimes the Supreme Court sometimes makes terrible mistakes because of prejudice.

 Despite being singled out for special treatment, many Japanese Americans wanted to join the army, but often could not because White leaders in the army did not trust them.
-However, as the war ground on, the army began to change its mind.
-In total, nearly 33,000 Japanese Americans served in the military during the war.
-Of particular note was the 442nd Regimental Combat Team, nicknamed the “Go For Broke,” which won more awards than any other unit in American military history.
+However, as the war went on, army leaders changed their mind.
+In total, nearly 33,000 Japanese Americans served in the army during the war.
+One group, the 442nd Regimental Combat Team, nicknamed the “Go For Broke,” won more awards than any other unit in American military history.